 What does bright red period blood mean?

 Prevention says that bright red blood indicates a healthy and regular period.
-Of course, everybody’s “normal” will look different, but generally speaking, a consistently bright red flow is a signal that everything’s working as it should down there!
+Of course, everybody’s “normal” will look different, but generally speaking, consistently bright red menstrual flow is a signal that everything’s working as it should down there!